fbertran/formalisms/doc/presentation.md

 # Layeredata

 * Implements prototypal inheritance (does not exist in the Lua language)
-* Permits instanciation of the formalisms
+* Model instanciation
+* Model property verification

 ---